The program might be ending, but this opens the door to something new.

 LET’S MEET!

-During this Capstone Reflection, we will review your Story So Far, and consider ways to share this story, and ask, “Is this just the beginning?” with your congregation in the final module, Capstone Project.
+During this time, we will review your Story So Far, consider ways to share and utilize it.
+We’ll also ask “Is this just the beginning?” with your wider congregation as we approach the final module.